Alaska Dog Breeder Licensing Requirements

 Annual Fee None (state level)

 Regulatory Agency: No single state agency oversees dog breeding.
-Local municipalities handle animal control.
+Federal oversight falls under USDA Animal and Plant Health Inspection Service (APHIS).
+Local municipalities handle animal control and may issue kennel permits.

 Who Needs a License in Alaska?